We may earn commission from affiliate links →

 Šokolijada – Nin

-Šokol is a type of cured meat which is packed in salt for around a week and then cooked in red wine and spices.
+Šokol is a cured meat packed in salt for around a week and then cooked in red wine and spices.
 After that, it is wind dried.
 Sounds delicious right?

 This is a famous dish around the Nin region, and this festival focused on showcasing this traditional method of cooking.
-You can learn about where it all came from, specific recipes which come from old families in the area, as well as lots of entertainment and competitions.
+You can learn about where it all came from, specific recipes from old families in the area, and lots of entertainment and competitions.

 When: Third weekend of July